AparneetDey/BitArcade-v2/README.md

 - **Game Discovery**
   - Browse a curated list of popular games
   - Search for games by title with real-time debouncing
-  - View detailed game information, including art and trailers
+  - View detailed game information, including art and trailers (powered by the [RAWG Video Games Database API](https://rawg.io/apidocs))

 - **User Profile**
   - View and manage your profile (username, email)